Giglium/Ansible-Playground/README.md

 #### Docker on Startup

 [Geerlingguy](https://galaxy.ansible.com/geerlingguy/docker) role will ensure that Docker is started and enabled at boot, so we don't have to do anything.

+#### Expose the docker API

+In order to complete this task, I've followed this [guide](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd) and so I've created the role `enable_docker_api` that creates a configuration file that overrides the docker configuration and it will expose the API on port `2376`.
+To secure the communication between a client and the server I've allows all the connections from clients authenticated by a certificate.
+For this reason, the `enable_docker_api` roles will also copy all the certificates for each machine.

+> The self-signed certificate provided in this repo is generated with [OMGWTFSSL](https://github.com/paulczar/omgwtfssl) please don't use them with remote hosts.